clamytoe/data-engineering-zoomcamp/week_2_workflow_orchestration/prefect-notes.md

 ## Orion

-We can see all of the flow that we have alrady started:
+We can see all of the flows that we have alrady started:

 ```bash
 prefect orion start